JSON

 - Use the complete name path to each string as key and variant data.

-- Create placeholders in the strings using a default regular express to capture a number of common placeholder formats.
+- Create placeholders in the strings using a default regular expression to capture a number of common placeholder formats.

 - Deliver translations, one file per language.

 It is worth noting that in doing so, you lose any "keys", however, you still have "variants".
-In most cases, such as translation Jobs, this is acceptable, however, this is not acceptable if you are importing translations from a file, as keys are critical for alignment.
+In most cases, such as translation Jobs, this is acceptable, however, this is not acceptable if you are importing translations from a file, as keys are critical for source and target string alignment.

 <p>These are the terms you should be aware of them.</p><h1>First things first</h1><p>The first thing about the terms is that they apply to you.</p><h1>Second things second</h1><p>The second things about the terms is that they apply to us.</p> |